lcr95/lcr95-backup.github.io/_posts/2020-11-14-deploy-janusgraph-kubernetes-with-helm.md

 Source code: [GitHub](https://github.com/lcr95/janusgraph-helm)

 # Whats is Helm
-Helm is a package manager for k8s.
-It is equivalent of apt or yum on linux.
-Helm deploys chart(~package application).
+Helm is a package manager for k8s that equivalent to apt or yum on linux.
+It deploys chart(~package application).

 # Helm chart folder structure
 Below is the folder structure for our Janusgraph Helm's chart: